How to Become a Police Officer in Phoenix

 Phoenix Police Officer Requirements

 The minimum requirements to become a cop at the PPD include an age requirement.
 Candidates must be at least 20.5 years old at the time of application and reach the age of 21 prior to completing the academy training.
-In addition to being a US citizen, prospective Phoenix police officers should also have no prior felonies and excellent vision.
+In addition to being a US citizen, prospective Phoenix police officers should also have no prior felonies.
 Educational requirements for Phoenix cops include having a high school diploma or GED equivalency.

 People who wish to work in law enforcement in the city of Phoenix must first submit an application online.
 Only qualified applicants will be invited to take a written test of 169 multiple-choice questions, which will be administered on predetermined days and times.
 After passing the written test, cop candidates will then be tested on their physical agility.
 They will also be subject to a background test, a polygraph test, psychological and medical examinations, as well as a drug test.